 - Some discomfort or pain after surgery should be expected.
 Pain medication is given on an as needed-basis.
-It is important you report your pain levels to receive medication in a timely manner. - If you have a Voluntary Non-Opioid Directive (VNOD), please bring a copy with you. - Effective pain control is a partnership between you and your healthcare team. - An accurate account of your home pain regimen will help us better control your pain while you're in the hospital. - Tell us what has worked for you in this past.
+It is important you report your pain levels to receive medication in a timely manner. - Effective pain control is a partnership between you and your healthcare team. - An accurate account of your home pain regimen will help us better control your pain while you're in the hospital. - Tell us what has worked for you in this past.
 This includes both medication and non-medication treatments (ointments, ice, heat, music, etc.). - Please notify your healthcare team about any pain medications that have caused you problems in the past.